mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 The Parent Hash of P with Co-Path Child S is the hash of a `ParentHashInput` object
 populated as follows.
-Field `public_key` contains the HPKE public key of P. If P is
+The field `public_key` contains the HPKE public key of P. If P
-the root then `parent_hash` is set to the all-zeroes vector of size `Nh`.
-Otherwise
+is the root then `parent_hash` is set to the all-zeroes vector of size `Nh`.
-`parent_hash` is the Parent Hash of P's parent with P's sibling as the co-path child.
+Otherwise `parent_hash` is the Parent Hash of P's parent with P's sibling as the
+co-path child.

 Finally, `original_child_resolution` is the array of `HPKEPublicKey` values of the
 nodes in the resolution of S but with the `unmerged_leaves` of P omitted.
 For